GOTODOCO/.github/profile/README.md

 ## Snapshot

-At a high level our framework focusses on four areas: INSIGHT, INTENT, PURPOSE and ENGAGEMENT.
+We created a framework around on four important areas: INSIGHT, INTENT, PURPOSE and ENGAGEMENT.

 **INSIGHT** = The understand step!
 Explore, understand, validate, plan.